regebro/BigBad3/slides.rst

 .. note::

-    Other changes has explicit forward compatibility, like the new division and the print function.
+    Python 2.6 and 2.7 also has a lot of forward compatibility.

+    How many here are maintaining a library used by others?
-    This is useful if you need to keep Python 2 compatibility, which you typically only need if you are adding Python 3 support to a library.
+    That probably needs to keep Python 2 compatibility for a while, and then you need to care about this.
+    Otherwise you can ignore this slide.

 ----